 Do you want to make a lifetime of difference to children?
 Do you have a passion for caring?
 A talent for listening?
-If so, Care Counselling for Children Level 2 is the course for you, to put these skills to use.
-This highly rewarding course is available to fit around your current lifestyle, flexible, convenient and beneficial.
-It is ideal for those looking to undertake a caring role that involves children and provides counselling skills for those in their care.
+If so, Level 2 Counselling for Children course is perfect to put these skills to use.
+This rewarding course was made to fit around your current lifestyle and is flexible, convenient and beneficial.
+Moreover, it’s ideal for people looking for a caring role involving children and provides counselling skills for those in their care.

 If you’ve passion for caring, listening, and making a difference to children’s lives, this course is for you!

 We’re an award-winning learning provider and have been recognised for our cutting-edge learning techniques.

 Study this course as quickly or slowly as you wish; we’ll work at a speed that suits you.